aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 => \i set_snaps.sql
 ```

-# Jupyter notebook for further exploration of snapper collected data
+# Jupyter notebook for further exploration of PGSnapper collected data

-A sample Jupyter notebook to analyze and plot graphs using snapper collected data is available in [Github](https://github.com/aws-samples/aurora-and-database-migration-labs/tree/master/Code/PGPerfStatsSnapper/Juypter).
+A sample Jupyter notebook to analyze and plot graphs using PGSnapper collected data is available in [Github](https://github.com/aws-samples/aurora-and-database-migration-labs/tree/master/Code/PGPerfStatsSnapper/Juypter).

 You can spin up a notebook instance using Amazon Sagemaker and import the sample .ipynb file to run the notebook and do further analysis.